dalbyryan3/unix-setup/general_unix_setup.md

 # Ryan Dalby General Unix Setup

 ## General programs to Install
-* Vim- For general text editing, works well with command line (install vim or related vim package that may contain gvim)
+* Vim- For general text editing, works well with command line (install vim or related vim package that may contain gvim using package manager)

+* Tmux- Allows for terminal multiplexing and persistent session, especially useful when using ssh (intall tmux using package manager)

 * VSCode- For more in-depth text editing and/or general coding, can install plugins easily using VSCode gui